ShubhamVerma1031/Ecommerce-Backend-in-Spring-Boot/README.md

 A powerful and scalable RESTful API built with Spring Boot to serve as the core backend for an E-Commerce application.
 This project handles all essential business logic, including user authentication, product catalog management, shopping cart functionality, and order processing, with security and performance in mind.

 🌟 Key Features
-Role-Based Access Control: Separate roles and privileges for Customer and Seller/Admin users.

-Secure Authentication: Implementation of secure Session Token or JSON Web Token (JWT) based authentication for all protected endpoints.

 Comprehensive CRUD Operations: Full Create, Read, Update, and Delete functionality for all major entities.